Halloween is no time for plunging into paranoia

 As I moved to the other side, my survival instincts led me to think about what I would need to do if another car were to come over that hill at the same exact time.
 I would need to pick a cedar and jump behind it.

-Just as a test run, I picked my tree of protection, and at that very moment spotted a tiny metal skull embedded in its bark.
+As a test run, I picked my tree of protection, and at that moment spotted a tiny metal skull embedded in its bark.
 This was not bark looking like a tiny metal skull but an actual little skull.
-Looking straight at me.
+Looking right at me.